fabiosanzzoni/fabiosanzzoni/README.md

 - 👯 I’m looking to collaborate on Web Development Projects.
 - 🤔 I’m looking for help with all related about programming.
 - 💬 Ask me about IT.
-- 📫 How to reach me: tfabio17@gmail.com and torresfabio17@hotmail.com
+- 📫 How to reach me: torresfabio17@hotmail.com
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I always find an excuse to eat feijoada!